Miguelest07/STM32F1_ADXL345_BandPass/README.md

 According to the final function, the simplest way of obtaining the value of the acceleration in each axis is just make a subtraction of the last value measured with the actual value measured.
 This system does not have any kind of filter that suppress the noise that could disturb the final output.

-Stationary state response of the sensor before filtering
+Stationary state response of the sensor before filtering.

 ![OFF](https://github.com/Miguelest07/STM32F1_ADXL345_DigitalFilter/blob/main/3.PNG)